Student Judicial Board

 - Implement and attend workshops throughout the semester.

-- Communication skills - ability to express yourself clearly and defend expressed thoughts.
+- Communication skills - ability to clearly express and defend thoughts.

-- Assertiveness skills - ability to express yourself without infringing on the rights of others.
+- Assertiveness skills - ability to express thoughts without infringing on the rights of others.

 - Listening skills - ability to hear ideas and opinions of others.